amsgwbootcamp/EmployeeTracker/README.md

 This project will track all of my employees using a MySql database.

-Please make sure to install the following npm packages:  mysql, inquirer and console.table before excuting.
+Please make sure to install the following npm packages:  mysql, inquirer and console.table before executing.

 To start the program the user will enter the following at the command prompt: